zeroruka/watchdog-flask/README.md

 Replace your_telegram_bot_token, your_jwt_secret_key, and your_database_url with your actual Telegram bot token, JWT secret key, and database URL respectively.

 3. Save and close the `.env` file.
+4. This project uses Poetry as the virtual environment manager.
+You can install Poetry by following the instructions [here](https://python-poetry.org/docs/#installation).
+5. Run `poetry install` to install the dependencies.
+6. Enter the virtual environment with `poetry shell`.
-4. Now, you need to tell Flask where to find your `.env` file.
+7. Now, you need to tell Flask where to find your `.env` file.
 You can do this by setting the `ENV_FILE_LOCATION` environment variable to the path of your `.env` file.
 If you're using a Unix-based system like Linux or macOS, you can do this in the terminal:

 ```bash
 export ENV_FILE_LOCATION=/path/to/your/`.env`